What does it mean to love like Jesus did?

 Are Christians supposed to hate the world?

-"Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?
-For you were bought at a price; therefore glorify God in your body and in your spirit, which are God's."
-(1 Cor 6:19-20).
+No. Christians are commanded to love people-but not imitate rebellion against God.
+'Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God and you are not your own?
+For you were bought at a price; therefore glorify God in your body and in your spirit, which are God's' (1 Cor 6:19-20).
+Love honors God's design, even when it contradicts popular opinion.

 We reach the world best by being different from it (and submitting to a standard higher than ourselves), not absorbed into it.